Skip to content

 The mistake is not customization itself.
 The mistake is putting customization in the wrong layer.

-If a workflow is close to customer value but not universally applicable, it should live in a provider.
+If a workflow is close to customer value but not universally applicable, it should live in a plugin.
 That keeps it near the user experience while preventing it from infecting the product core.

 This approach gives product and engineering a healthier contract: